aosp-mirror/platform_frameworks_base/packages/SystemUI/README.md

 ConfigurationController).
 They also receive a callback for onBootCompleted since these objects may be started before the device has finished booting.

-SystemUI and SystemUIApplication also have methods for putComponent and getComponent which were existing systems to get a hold of other parts of sysui before Dependency existed.
-Generally new things should not be added to putComponent, instead Dependency and other refactoring is preferred to make sysui structure cleaner.

 Each SystemUI service is expected to be a major part of system ui and the goal is to minimize communication between them.
 So in general they should be relatively silo'd.